GoogleCloudPlatform/community/tutorials/cloud-functions-firestore/index.md

     functions start
     functions deploy main --trigger-http

-In this case, `main` is the name of the function you want to trigger in your code, triggered by a HTTP request.
+In this case, `main` is the name of the function you want to trigger in your code, triggered by an HTTP request.

 > NOTE: if you're on `zsh`, you may not be able to execute `functions`.
 > Either start `bash`, or execute `sh -c 'which functions'`